carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 fix-it hints themselves describe what changes to make to the source code in an abstract manner, which the text diagnostic printer renders as a line of "insertions" below the caret line.  :ref:`Other diagnostic clients
-<DiagnosticClient>` might choose to render the code differently (e.g., as
+<DiagnosticConsumer>` might choose to render the code differently (e.g., as
 markup inline) or even give the user the ability to automatically fix the problem.